 Bitumen manufacturers

-According to global statistics, China is the largest producer (and also consumer) of bitumen in recent years, with a production of 22 million tons per year, and the United States is in close competition with an annual production of nearly 21 million tons.
-Russia ranks third with a production of almost 7.8 million tons per year.
-Iran, India, and South Korea follow closely behind with annual production of about 5 million tons,
+According to global statistics, China is the largest producer (and also consumer) of bitumen in recent years, with a production of 22 million tons per year, and the United States is in close competition with an annual output of nearly 21 million tons.

 In the bitumen market, competition is easier for manufacturers and sellers than in other markets.